LuongCuong244/Three-Card-Poker-Server/README.md

-# ThreeCardPokerServer
+# Three Card Poker Server

-ThreeCardPokerServer is a server application responsible for handling requests from the [ThreeCardPoker](https://github.com/LuongCuong244/Three-Card-Poker-Client) game.
+Three Card Poker Server is a server application responsible for handling requests from the [Three Card Poker](https://github.com/LuongCuong244/Three-Card-Poker-Client) game.
 It provides the necessary backend functionalities to support the multiplayer gameplay experience.

 ## Features
 #### 1. User Authentication